atamalu123/data_engineering_practice_2/README.md

 Adapted from [here](https://www.reddit.com/r/dataengineering/comments/1jy09o8/is_this_takehome_assignment_too_large_and_complex/).

-No setup required, just download and run `main.py`.
-For testing, try deleting different files in `/data/` or adding to `variables.json`.
+No setup required, just download and run `/app/main.py`.
+For testing, try deleting different files in `/data/` or editing `/data/request.json` and `/data/variables.json`.

 # Assignment Summary